What Happens If You Get Into a Car Accident Without Insurance?

 • Witness interviews

-We handle insurance companies for you.
-If attorneys become involved with your case, we will deal with them as well.
-Should we file a lawsuit for you, our goal is generally to settle.
+We will deal with insurance companies for you.
+If attorneys become involved with your case, we will also deal with them.

 The American Bar Association (ABA) explains that personal injury cases generally settle (rather than going to trial).
 A settlement may provide an acceptable outcome for every party involved in your case.

-What Is the Cost of Hiring Our Firm?
+What does It Cost to Hire Our Firm?

-Your out-of-pocket cost to hire our firm is nothing.
-We accept car accident cases when the victim has a worthy case.
+Your out-of-pocket cost to hire our firm is zero.
 Our firm receives a percentage of your settlement, judgment, or insurance recovery.
 If we do not win, you owe us nothing.

-Call Bogin, Munns & Munns to Atart Your Car Accident Case
+Call Bogin, Munns & Munns Today for a Free Consultation About Your Car Accident Case

-Florida’s statutes of limitations may determine how long we have to file your case.
+Florida’s statute of limitations may determine how long we must file your case.
 You should not wait before contacting our team.
 If the deadline for your case expires, we may not be able to pursue the compensation that you otherwise deserve.

 logotype